pimcore/customer-data-framework/doc/30_OAuth-Server.md

-# Installation

-Steps to install bundle via command.....

-Before you can use the OAuth-Server you have to define some options in the [Configuration Tree](./03_Configuration.md).

 # Working with OAuth

-This chapter describes of how to use the OAuth - Server.
-To help you build a authentication/authorization-system as quickly as possible to handle a client coming from different types of devices or platforms (Web- or mobile App).
+This chapter describes of how to use the OAuth - Server to help you on building a authentication/authorization-system as quickly as possible to handle client's coming from different types of devices or platforms (Web- or mobile App).

-There are several ways to authenticate and authorize an user.
+There are several ways to authenticate and authorize a Person, for this the OAuth - Server uses so-called Grants.
-For authentication/authorization-issues you can use grants to identify a certain user.
-Before those grants are described in detail, there are some terms that need to be described first:
+There are some Grants you can use, but before those Grants are described in detail there are some terms that need to be described first:

 - User